sashaNull/OverTheWire-Bandit-Writeup/README.md

 bandit4@bandit:~/inhere$ cat ./-file07
 koReBOKuIDDepwhWk7jZC0RTdopnAYKh
 ```
-The password to gain access to level 5 box is **koReBOKuIDDepwhWk7jZC0RTdopnAYKh**
+The password to gain access to the level 5's box is **koReBOKuIDDepwhWk7jZC0RTdopnAYKh**

 ## :triangular_flag_on_post: Bandit Level 5 - 6